pythonprofilers/memory_profiler/README.rst

 You can combine both the ``include_children`` and ``multiprocess`` flags to show the total memory of the program as well as each child individually.
-If using the API directly, note that the return from ``memory_usage`` will include the child memory along with an index identifying the specific child.
+If using the API directly, note that the return from ``memory_usage`` will include the child memory in a nested list along with the main process memory.

 Setting debugger breakpoints
 =============================